The Ploughman's Lunch: Plot

 James returns to his work in London.
-Over a ploughman's lunch and beer with Matthew Fox, Fox consents to James making love to his wife, since the two have slept in separate beds for the last three years.
+Over a ploughman's lunch and beer with Matthew Fox, Fox consents to James having sex with his wife, since the two have slept in separate beds for the last three years.
 James refuses to take calls from Ann when she attempts to contact him at the BBC.
 He finally has another Oxford friend, an up-and-coming young poet, call her to end the relationship, while he sits idly by reading advertisements in Exchange and Mart.

 James, Jeremy and Susan travel to Brighton together in James' Jaguar to cover the 1982 Conservative Party Conference.
 At the start of the conference, James begins to suspect that the other two are romantically involved, and asks Jeremy if he is up to something.
 Later, during the conference, he attempts to talk to Susan but she brushes him off; he then sees her and Jeremy caressing each other, having returned from a hotel room.
 The conference finishes with Thatcher's closing address as she rouses popular support following the Falklands War, and afterwards James confronts Jeremy in the Brighton Centre conference hall, rebuking him for having betrayed him; Jeremy tells him that he has known Susan for fifteen years and that they are "old allies".

 James has a conversation with his publisher about the success of his book.
 He then attends his mother's funeral, standing grim-faced and aloof at his father's side, as he impatiently checks his watch.